2018ik/2018ik.github.io/_wiki/ministry.markdown

 ## Background

 A **ministry** is to carry out what God has covenanted with His people.
-The old covenant had a particular ministry according to the law, and the new covenant has a ministry of the Spirit (2 Cor.
-3:6).
-This one ministry is also called the ministry of righteousness (2 Cor.
-3:9) and the ministry of reconciliation (2 Cor.
-5:18-20)
+The old covenant had a particular ministry according to the law, and the new covenant has a ministry according to grace.
+This ministry called the ministry of the Spirit (2 Cor.
+3:6), the ministry of righteousness (2 Cor.
+3:9), and the ministry of reconciliation (2 Cor.
+5:18-20).
+Within the one New Testament ministry, believers have a specific ministry, which is their specific function in the Body.
+Ministry is produced by revelation being burned into us through suffering.
+This is a Christ-ministering service; that is, the objective is to minister Christ.

-The New Testament ministry is composed of apostles, prophets, evangelists, and shepherds/teachers (Acts 13:1, Eph.
-4:11) and is the Body in function.
+The New Testament ministry is composed of apostles, prophets, evangelists, and shepherds/teachers who perfect the saints for the building up of the Body of Christ (Acts 13:1, Eph.
+4:11-12) and is the Body in function.
 This ministry is not created by a human or organization process; ministers are gradually manifested by the Lord through their growth in life (Eph.
 4:13).

-A person's ministry is their specific function in the Body which should correspond to the one ministry of God.
-Ministry is produced by revelation being burned into us through suffering.
-This is a Christ-ministering service; that is, the objective is to minister Christ.

 The ministry is not an individual matter; it is carried out in a corporate way.
 Furthermore, there is no ministry without prayer.
 When Paul told Timothy to "fully accomplish your ministry" (2 Tim.
 4:5) it means to fill up the full measure of your function in the Body.
 This is to do what has been measured out to him.

 ## Cycle